ludosevilla/EMinEx/README.md

 - The **MSX1** display mode (**SCR2**) does not allow for 100% accurate Vidéotex rendering, so expect some visual artifacts.
 - The emulation achieves around **90%** fidelity, meaning some display glitches may occur.
 - Several Vidéotex features are **not supported**: blinking text, CSI sequences, certain protocol commands (e.g., uppercase/lowercase locking), DRCS, 80 columns mode, etc.
-- **Text input is not supported**, though it is correctly displayed.
+- **Accented characters input is not supported**, though they are correctly displayed.
 - The display is **limited to 40 columns × 24 lines**, whereas the Minitel uses **40 × 25 lines**.
 Consequently, the first line of the Minitel (**line 00**) briefly appears on line 1 before being replaced.
 - **And finally, if you encounter a bug, just consider it an unexpected feature… and be forgiving!**